vijayvulava/geochem/_sources/41AcidsBases.md

 p\ce{H} = -\log_{10}[\ce{H3O+}]
 ```

-$p\ce{H}$ of a solution is dimensionless, units of concentration are removed before applying the logarithm.
-Conversely, when concentration of solutions are calculated from $p\ce{H}$, the original units are added back.
+$p\ce{H}$ of a solution is dimensionless, and concentration units are removed before applying the logarithm.
+Conversely, the original units are added back when solution concentration is calculated from $p\ce{H}$.

 ```{dropdown} Example: Calculating $p\ce{H}$